Julia Sears: Overview

-Family History
+Family history

-The Sears family lineage begins with Richard Sares, who lived in the Plymouth Colony around 1630.
+The Sears family lineage begins with Richard Sares, who arrived in Yarmouth, Massachusetts in around 1630.
 The Sears family also includes Edmond Sears, who, in 1849, composed "It Came Upon the Midnight Clear".
 Most of the notable members of the Sears family had an educational or religious backgrounds.
-Constant, Sears' father, was born in 1802 and died in 1861.
-Sears' mother, Deborah was born on April 19, 1801 and died in 1861.
-Constant and Deborah married in 1824.
-Constant was sea captain and retired to be a cranberry farmer and salt manufacturer.
-Overall, the Sears' Family consists primarily of sea captains, religious figures in Methodist and Baptist faith, as well as educators.
+Constant, Sears' father, was a sea captain who retired to become a cranberry farmer and salt manufacturer.
+Overall, the Sears' Family consists primarily of sea captains, religious figures in the Methodist and Baptist faiths, as well as educators.

 Early life

-Julia Ann Sears was born to Constant and Deborah Chipman Sears on March 19, 1839 in East Dennis, Cape Cod, Massachusetts.
-Julia was the youngest of five siblings: Thankful Snow, Emily, Sarah R., and Betsey Thomas.
+Julia Ann Sears was born to Constant and Deborah Chipman Sears on March 19, 1839, in East Dennis, Cape Cod, Massachusetts.
+Julia was the second youngest of six siblings: Thankful Snow, Emily, Sarah R., Betsey Thomas, and Amanda.
 Her mother had another daughter, who died in 1832.
 Julia had no uncles or brothers.
-It is suggested, this may have helped her develop a sense of independence.
 As children, Julia and her sisters underwent religious training by Methodist ministers, at month-long summer camps.
 In her later years, Sears recalled pretending to be a teacher when playing with friends.
-This may have been an early indicator of her future career.

 Education

 Julia Sears attended a common school in East Dennis, from age five to age fifteen.
-Though it remains unclear, it is believed Sears attended the East Dennis Academy from 1854 to 1858.
+She then most likely attended the East Dennis Academy from 1854 to 1858.
 During this time, Julia decided she wanted to be an educator.
 Sears moved away from home and attended Bridgewater Normal School from 1858 to 1860.
 Students were asked to affirm their devotion to becoming a teacher or they would be charged $10 for every term they attended the school.
-The principle of Bridgewater Normal School, Marshall Conant, had a passion for mathematics, astronomy and mechanics.
-Julia Sears and Mr. Conant worked closely together during her time as a student there, possibly influencing her later career choice of becoming a mathematics professor.
+During her time at Bridgewater Normal School, Sears worked closely with the principal, Marshall Conant.
+Conant had a passion for mathematics, astronomy and mechanics, and possibly influenced Sears' later career choice of becoming a mathematics professor.
 At the end of her education, Julia Sears received a General Diploma of the Institution, similar to a modern-day GED.